Deformations of representations of fundamental groups of complex varieties: Mixed Hodge modules

-For each $w\in\ZZ$, the category of \emph{pure Hodge modules of weight $w$} is a full sub-category $\MH(X,w)\subset \MF(X)$.
-The axioms are quite evolved; they imply that each element of $\MH(X,w)$ has a \emph{decomposition by strict support} running over the irreducible closed subvarieties $Z\subset X$, and that such an element with strict support $Z$ is a VHS of weight $w-\dim(Z)$ over some dense open subset of $Z$.

-Inside $\MH(X,w)$ there is also the full sub-category of \emph{polarizable Hodge modules}, corresponding to polarizable VHS.
-One important theorem of Saito is that any (polarizable) variation of Hodge structure over $X\subset \overline{X}$ of weight $w$ defines a pure (polarizable) Hodge module of weight $w+N$ over $\overline{X}$ with full support.
+For each $w\in\ZZ$, the category of \emph{pure polarizable Hodge modules of weight $w$} is a full sub-category $\MH(X,w)\subset \MF(X)$.
+The axioms are quite evolved; they imply that each element of $\MH(X,w)$ has a \emph{decomposition by strict support} running over the irreducible closed subvarieties $Z\subset X$, and that such an element with strict support $Z$ is a polarizable VHS of weight $w-\dim(Z)$ over some dense open subset of~$Z$.
+One important theorem of Saito is that any polarizable VHS $\mathbb{V}$ over $X\subset \overline{X}$ of weight $w$ defines a pure polarizable Hodge module of weight $w+N$ over $\overline{X}$ with full support.
+The underlying perverse sheaf is the usual intermediate extension functor applied to~$\mathbb{V}$.

-There is also a category $\MFW(X)$ whose objects are the objects of $MF(X)$ equipped with an additional increasing filtration $W_\bullet$ (so $W_\bullet$ is defined on $P$ as well as on $\mathcal{M}$ and $\alpha$ is a filtered quasi-isomorphism).
+There is also a category $\MFW(X)$ whose objects are the objects of $\MF(X)$ equipped with an additional increasing filtration $W_\bullet$ (so $W_\bullet$ is defined on $P$ as well as on $\mathcal{M}$ and $\alpha$ is a filtered quasi-isomorphism).
 Any VMHS (without additional assumption) over $X$ defines on object of $\MFW(X)$ similarly as in the pure case.
-Then the category of \emph{mixed Hodge modules} $\MHM(X)$ is a full subcategory of $\MFW(X)$, whose $\Gr^w_W$ of the objects are in $\MH(X,w)$, with additional axioms on the way these graded parts are related.
+Then the category of \emph{mixed Hodge modules} $\MHM(X)$ is a full subcategory of $\MFW(X)$, whose $\Gr^w_W$ of the objects are in $\MH(X,w)$, with additional axioms on the way these graded parts are related (in dimension~$1$ these axioms come from the admissibility condition).